Mormon views on evolution: 1910 statement "Words in Season from the First Presidency"

 In response to continual questions from church members regarding evolution, as well as problems preceding the 1911 Brigham Young University modernism controversy, in its 1910 Christmas message, the First Presidency made reference to the church's position on science.
-It stated that the church is not hostile to science and that "diversity of opinion does not necessitate intolerance of spirit".
-The message continues by stating that proven science is accepted with joy, but theories, speculation, or anything contrary to revelation or common sense are not accepted.
+It stated that the church is not hostile to "real science" and that "diversity of opinion does not necessitate intolerance of spirit".
+The message continues by stating that "real science" which is demonstrated is accepted with joy, but theories, speculation, or anything contrary to revelation or common sense are not accepted.

 1925 statement "Mormon View of Evolution"

 In 1925, in the midst of the Scopes Trial in Tennessee, a new First Presidency issued an official statement which reaffirmed the doctrine that Adam was the first man upon the earth and that he was created in the image of God.
 There is a short article in the Encyclopedia of Mormonism which is largely composed of quotes from the 1909 and 1925 statements.
 It states that men and women are created in the image of the "universal Father and Mother", and Adam, like Christ was a pre-existing spirit who took a body to become a "living soul".
 It continues by stating that because man is "endowed with divine attributes", he "is capable, by experience through ages and aeons, of evolving into a God."
 The official statement was initially published in Deseret News on July 18, 1925 and later published in the Improvement Era in September 1925.
 The 1925 statement is shorter than the 1909 statement, containing selected excerpts from the 1909 statement.
 "Anti-science" language was removed and the title was altered from "The Origin of Man" to "Mormon View of Evolution".
 The comment which concluded that theories of evolution are "theories of men" in the 1909 official statement was no longer included in the 1925 official statement.
 The First Presidency has not publicly issued an official statement on evolution since 1925.